 Download emails from Gmail

+The task is quite easy with Mail.dll IMAP client.
 IMAP protocol unlike POP3 stores the unseen information on the server.
-So all we need to do is connect via SSL, search for unseen emails, and download them.
-Mail.dll will do all the hard work.
+So all we need to do is connect via SSL/TLS, search for unseen emails, and download them.
+Mail.dll will perform all the hard work.

 We’ll use Imap.Search(Flag.Unseen) method to download unique ids of all unseen email messages in our inbox.
 Finally the sample shows how to download such emails and parse them using MailBuilder class.
 After this it is easy to access any email data like: Subject, Date, From and To collections, plain-text and HTML versions of the email.
-Also all Attachments are downloaded and stored in IMail.Attachments collection.
+Also all attachments are downloaded and stored in IMail.Attachments collection.

 // C# code: